kamerontanseli/kamerontanseli.github.io/src/posts/rating-landing-pages-twizzle.md

 date: '2019-12-24T15:55:26.370Z'
 hero_image: ../static/posts/landing-pages-cover.png
 title: 'Rating Landing Pages: Twizzle'
+byline: "Twizzle is a Twitter client that focuses on messaging and tweeting only.
+How do I know this?
+Because they're entire selling point is explained in one sentence.
+Amazingly done."
 ---

 [Twizzle](https://twizzle.app) is a Twitter client that focuses on messaging and tweeting only.
 How do I know this?
 Because they're entire selling point is explained in one sentence.
 Amazingly done.